-- We present a rigorous theoretical analysis to verify the effectiveness of our safe zone based approach.
+- We present an efficient and effective technique to monitor the moving circular range queries by adopting the concept of safe zones. - We present a rigorous theoretical analysis to verify the effectiveness of our safe zone based approach for the moving circular range queries.
 More specifically, we evaluate the probability that a query moves out of the safe zone within one time unit, the expected distance it travels before it leaves the safe zone, and an upper bound (which is a constant) on the expected number of guard objects for the queries with the diameter of the safe zone no more than a constant times its expected value.
 Our experimental results confirm the accuracy of the presented theoretical analysis. - We conduct extensive experiments to show the effectiveness of our approach.
 We compare our algorithm with an optimal solution and a naïve solution.
-The experimental results indicate that our proposed approach is close to the optimal solution and an order of magnitude faster than the naïve algorithm.
+The experimental results indicate that our proposed approach is close to the optimal solution and an order of magnitude faster than the naïve algorithm. - Based on non-trivial access order and pruning rules, we present a complete framework for answering the distance based range queries in a road network.
+Experiments demonstrate that our algorithm is up to two orders of magnitude faster than a naïve algorithm.

 The remainder of the paper is organized as follows.
-In Section II, we give an overview of the related work.
-We introduce our framework and pruning rules in Section III, while in Section IV we present our safe zone based solution to the moving circular range queries.
-Theoretical analysis is presented in Section V, and we extend our approach to handle the object updates in Section VI.
-The experimental results are reported in Section VII.
-Section VIII concludes the paper.
+In Section 2, we give an overview of the related work.
+We introduce our framework and pruning rules for processing the moving circular queries in Section 3.
+In Section 4, we present our safe zone based solution to the moving circular range queries.
+Theoretical analysis is presented in Section 5.
+In Section 6, we present our techniques to answer moving range queries in a road network.
+The experimental results are reported in Section 7.
+Section 8 concludes the paper.

-II.
-RELATED WORK
+2 RELATED WORK